MarinaNitze/progress-dashboard/plays/allow-foster-youth-to-manage-their-growth.md

 ---
 layout: layouts/play.liquid
 templateEngineOverride: md,njk
-title: Allow foster youth to proactively manage their growth into adulthood
+title: Create a digital app for youth to manage their own transition to adulthood
 tags: ["extended-foster-care", "play"]
 ---